delphinusdns/delphinusdnsd/ports/OpenBSD/README.md

 * [Peter J. Philipp](https://delphinusdns.org/credits.html) for developing the software in the first place and for his patience answering all my questions
 * [Brian Callahan](https://briancallahan.net) (`bcallah@`) for his awesome [workshop](https://www.youtube.com/watch?v=z_TnemhzbXQ) on how to port software for OpenBSD
 * gonzalo for helping with `post-install` instructions
-* Pedro Ramos for fixing the rc script